isaiah1112/sshreader/docs/source/faq.rst

 .. note::

-    After sshreader v3.2 you can also use the new :code:`sshreader.echo` method to automatically implement a :code:`multiprocessing.Lock` on the fly.
+    After :code:`sshreader v3.2` you can also use the new :code:`sshreader.echo` method to automatically implement a :code:`multiprocessing.Lock` on the fly.

 Where did my output go?